 However, Jira Align has tons of features not covered in the above table.

-BigPicture vs. Portfolio for Jira.
+BigPicture vs. Advanced Roadmaps.
 BigPicture has better coverage of specific areas, namely scope, schedule, and risk management.
 The two apps are both great when it comes to roadmaps and resource management.

 Aha!
-Roadmaps for Jira are, in a way, equivalent to Portfolio for Jira.
-BigPicture is different since it penetrates project management areas than Aha! and Portfolio don’t touch.
+Roadmaps for Jira are, in a way, equivalent to Advanced Roadmaps (Portfolio).
+BigPicture is different since it penetrates project management areas than Aha! and Advanced Roadmaps don’t touch.
 Jira Align is a league of its own, both function- and cost-wise.